 In each episode we cover the ethos behind the projects and some of the practical tools that were needed to make them happen.

-I have also distilled some of the lessons that have been gleaned into this post on how to create a thriving community.
+I have also distilled some of the lessons that have been gleaned from the podcast, into this post on how to create a thriving community.

 My background is in project management and I specialised in creating environments where people and teams can thrive.
 James is an executive coach who is passionate about helping people find or create their perfect job.